-The condition of your home does have an impact on the sale price.
+The condition of your home of course will have an impact on the sale price.

-Fortunately, the answer to your question is yes: there’s a lot you can do to improve the condition of your home before listing.
+Fortunately, the answer to your question is yes; there’s a lot you can do to improve the condition of your home before listing.
 This is a process that real estate agents call ‘staging;’ it involves decluttering, re-decorating, and even renovating your home before listing it.
-I appreciate that you may not have the budget for major renovations; the truth is, even simple fixes like re-organizing furniture and keeping the home clean can have a major impact.
+We appreciate that you may not have the budget for major renovations; the truth is, even simple fixes like re-organizing furniture and keeping the home clean can have a major impact.
 P.S.
-I offer a free staging consultation!
+We offer a free staging consultation!

 Does Marketing Really Help Sell Homes?

 Yes!
 Marketing is the most viable tool to attract interest in your property.
 Our team attributes marketing as the key component in the majority of our sales.
 We offer a full scope of online marketing strategies including MLSⓇ, realtor.ca, google, social media, email and personal referrals through our extensive buyer/seller client database.
 Simply putting up a ‘For Sale’ sign near your home will result in far fewer offers than you would see if you had actively marketed your property.

-The Greater Toronto Area real estate market is extremely active, with hundreds of transactions taking place every week.
+The GTA real estate market is extremely active, with hundreds of transactions taking place every week.
 To stand out in this market, it’s absolutely crucial that you and your agent actively market your home.

 I Have Already Received An Offer For My Home, But The Buyer Has Not Sent In Their Cheque.
 Can I Still Accept Offers From Other Buyers?

-Mmmm Yes and No. In my 10 years as a Toronto real estate agent, I have traced 8% of my sales to open houses.
-It’s not the only way to sell a home, but it has been proven in a strong market to be effective.
+Through 15 years of experience, our team has traced less than 6% of our sales to open houses.
+It’s not the only way to sell a home, but it also doesn’t hurt in a strong market and it can be effective.

 How Do I Know What My Home Is Worth?

-I’ve Had A House In Etobicoke On The Market For Weeks Now And it’s Not Selling.
+I’ve Had A House On The Market For Weeks Now And It’s Not Selling.
 What Should I Do Differently?

 There are a number of things you can do to help your home sell.
-The Etobicoke real estate market is very active, and most homes should sell given adequate marketing and promotion.
+The GTA real estate market is very active, and most homes should sell given adequate marketing and promotion.
 Factors that may negatively impact your home’s time-on-market include: pricing it too high, poor marketing or a lack of marketing, lack of preparation in keeping your home ‘sell friendly’, or attempting to sell without an agent.
-It’s always a good idea to speak with a real estate agent before selling your home.
+It’s always a good idea to speak with a real estate sales representative before selling your home.

 I’m Looking For Some Advice.
-I currently own a home in Etobicoke and I Want To Sell Before I Move On [Date].
+I currently own a home in the GTA and I Want To Sell Before I Move On [Date].
 What Can I Do To Start Getting Offers Quickly?

 Excellent question.
 The key to selling your home within a reasonable timeframe is marketing.
 Positioning your home effectively will always increase your chances in generating a quick sale.
-Our team utilizes a number of marketing strategies to sell your home, including listings, open houses, staging, and more.
-If you have an Etobicoke home that you want to sell soon, call me any time at 416-458-9252 and I will be happy to explore your options with you.
+Our team utilizes a number of marketing strategies to sell your home, including listings, open houses, staging and more.
+If you have a home in the GTA that you would like to sell soon, please call us anytime at 416-458-9252 and we will be happy to explore your options with you.

-Yes.
-MLS(r) and realtor.ca is a real estate agents lifeline for selling your home.
-It would not be an exaggeration to say that the Toronto real estate market runs on these platforms.
-I include listing on both platforms as part of my Full Real Estate Services package.
+Absolutely we do.
+MLSⓇ and Realtor.ca are a real estate agent’s lifeline for selling your home.
+It would not be an exaggeration to say that the GTA real estate market runs on these platforms.
+We list your property on both platforms as part of our Full Real Estate Services package.

-MLS is an acronym for Multiple Listing Service.
+MLSⓇ is an acronym for Multiple Listing Service.
 It’s a database that lets you reach a large number of prospective buyers and increases your home’s exposure.
 Only licensed real estate professionals have access to the main database.
-MLS(r)-participating brokers can enter contracts to share commission on the sale of homes.
+MLSⓇ participating brokers can enter contracts to share commission on the sale of homes.
 So, for example, if you list your home with one broker and another sells it, they split the commission indicated in the listing agreement (typically 5% in the GTA).

 Do You Charge Any Fees To Post My Listing On MLS(r)?